Session 2

 Faculty Lead

-Associate Director of Trial Advocacy and Associate Professor of Law, Legal Practice, McGeorge School of Law
+Associate Professor of Law & Public Policy, McGeorge School of Law

 Take the Next Step